 Normally, the capacity of RAM is regarded as a vital factor affecting system performance.
-Running out of server memory may lead to bottlenecks that affect the efficiency of server system.
+Running out of server memory may lead to bottlenecks that affect the efficiency of the server system.
 With more memory, a server can run more Virtual Machines (VMs).
 Besides, upgrading the existing server memory can improve memory speed and bandwidth for faster data processing.

-Buffered memory, also called registered memory, is used to reduce electrical load on the memory controller.
+Buffered memory, also called registered memory, is used to reduce electrical load on the server memory controller.
 Besides, buffered RAM is usually used for servers and other high-end systems that need a stable operating environment, because it has high stability in stored data.

 The biggest advantage of buffered RAM is the buffer, which can receive information directly from the CPU, thus reducing actual physical read and write times.
 Basically, there are three types of buffered memory: registered memory (RDIMM), local reduced memory (LRDIMM) and fully buffered memory (FBDIMM).

 RDIMM: Unlike unbuffered memory, registered memory contains registers on the DIMM to buffer command signals between DRAMs and the memory controller.
-This allows the use of up to three dual-rank DIMMs per memory channel, thus increasing the amount of memory that server can support.
+This allows the use of up to three dual-rank DIMMs per memory channel, thus increasing the amount of memory that the server can support.

-LRDIMM: As a new version of buffered memory, LR-DIMM provides large overall maximum memory capacities since it makes use of memory buffer to integrate the electrical loads on the ranks of the LR-DIMMs into a single electrical load.
+LRDIMM: As a new version of buffered memory, LR-DIMM provides large overall maximum memory capacities since it makes use of memory buffers to integrate the electrical loads on the ranks of the LR-DIMMs into a single electrical load.
 However, it also generates more power and has lower latency compared to R-DIMM.

 FBDIMM: FB-DIMM is an older version of buffered memory, which is also a RAM production technology.
 It is used to improve the speed, stability and compatibility of server memory to the most extent.
-FB-DIMMs and LR-DIMMs are not compatible with R-DIMM, and they are used to reduce the load on the memory bus by the memory modules.
+FB-DIMMs and LR-DIMMs are not compatible with R-DIMMs, and they are used to reduce the load on the memory bus by the memory modules.

 In unbuffered memory, the CPU will directly access the memory controller since there is no register between DARM modules and memory controller.
 Different from buffered memory, it will generate more electrical load on the memory controller.